1. When does the Civil Nuclear Credit (CNC) Program start/end?

 There is no specific domestic fuel sourcing threshold in determining whether to certify a reactor or allocate credits to that reactor.
 However, BIL requires the Secretary to give priority in certification to a nuclear reactor that uses, to the maximum extent available, uranium that is produced, converted, enriched, and fabricated into fuel assemblies in the United States.

-For the first award cycle, DOE included a bid adjustment to recognize nuclear reactors based on the amount of domestic content that will be used by the reactor during the four-year award period.
+For all award cycles, DOE will include a bid adjustment to recognize nuclear reactors based on the amount of domestic content that will be used by the reactor during the four-year award period.
 In addition, an applicant for civil nuclear credits was required to provide, where known, information on the countries of origin of the uranium and fuel processing services planned to be used during the award period.

 An applicant must commit to using best efforts during the four-year award period to maximize the procurement of uranium that is produced in the United States and the procurement of conversion services, enrichment services, and fabrication into fuel assemblies in the United States.
 DOE will audit this information during the award period.